FVT-Dojo/IsKingInCheckiOS/NOTES.md

 - See what we can test
 - ✅ UI Test: Click the button, verify that it navigates to the chessboard
     - Check that the right content is shown according to the mocked API Client
+        - ✅ Add assertion that the label that displays if the king is in check or not is visible
+        - 🙋‍♂️ Make sure that the UI test uses the mock API client instead of the live one